necrashter/PowerRAFT/results/benchmark/README.md

-# Memory Benchmarks
+# Benchmarks

-Results of the benchmarks that measure the memory usage of the program.
+Results of the benchmarks that measure the memory and storage usage of the program.

-## State Indexers
+## State Indexers Memory Usage

 Benchmarking the memory usage of different state indexer implementations.